 The last time I was in Ruby Falls, and it was many years ago, the Falls was in the dark when we arrived there on the tour.
 The tour guide punched a button, a pre-recorded spiel about the waterfall was heard, and, in the background, I heard the pump kick on and the volume of the waterfall increase significantly.
 As soon as the waterfall was up to “commercial flow”, the lights came on and the tourists went: “Ooooh….Ahhhh !!!!”.

 So is Ruby Falls fake or real?
 I believe the falls are absolutely are real, and the flow you see on the commercial tour represents a reasonable, high season volume.
 There is evidence, like this NSS entry, the reported pump sounds, and the fact that the flow varies little season by season, that suggests the falls might have been augmented for the tour.
-One might argue the enhancement is reasonable for a commercial cave tour as well.
+One might even argue the enhancement is reasonable for a commercial cave tour.

 Other Ruby Falls Tours and Trips